 7. Buy a New Shower Head

-A new shower head is a cheap, easy change you can make to save water.
+Installing a new shower head is a cheap, easy change you can make to save water.
 Don’t worry, you can still have a satisfying shower with a low-flow shower head.
 You want a shower head that delivers 2.5 gallons of water per minute or less (as opposed to older models which deliver 8 gallons per minute.
 Yikes!).

 8. Replace Old Appliances with Energy Efficient Models

 Saving water doesn’t have to be a daily chore.
 With the right renovations, you can cut your water bill without breaking the bank.